Consulting Geologist

 Credited Sources

 When stating any idea not actually discovered by your research it is necessary to credit the individual who did the research that verifies the idea.
 This ensures that any theory proposed by you is based on verified scientific theory and verifiable scientific evidence.
 If an idea supported by your research was already proposed by someone else, it is still necessary to credit the original author.
 It is also unacceptable to recreate the idea under new terminology.
-Missing citations for rest of the literature survey are probably why Archibald (2007) is taking so long passing peer review.

 If a citation is not peer reviewed (Eg. an IPCC report), then it constitutes insufficient evidence upon which to base a theory unless it offers a more conservative alternative to the peer reviewed finding and you are demonstrating that the difference in insufficient to refute your theory.
 It does make sense to also include a result from a peer reviewed source to offer perspective on this part of the basis of your theory.
 Royer et al. (2004) base their title on a statement by the IPCC that fails to offer better evidence than the application of false cause to a correlation (Shaviv & Veizer, 2004).
 This seriously undermines their work and their credibility when it was the IPCC who concocted the fallacy.